Kieran-Bacon/stow/docs/index.md

 # Stow

-`stow` is a package that enables you to write filesystem agnostic code.
+`stow` is a package that supercharges your interactions with files and directories, and enables you to write filesystem agnostic code.
 With `stow` you can access and manipulate local and remote artefacts seamlessly with a rich and familiar interface. `stow` gives abstraction from storage implementations and solves compatibility issues, allowing code to be highly flexible.

 `stow` is meant to be a drop in replacement for the `os.path` module, providing full coverage of its interface.
 Furthermore, `stow` extends the interface to work with remote files and directories and to include methods that follow conventional artefact manipulation paradigms like `put`, `get`, `ls`, `rm`, in a concise and highly functional manner.